Advocacy

 The League is opposed to an executive order and legislation requiring proof of citizenship to register to vote.
 Click here for information on the SAVE Act.

-- HB567 to eliminate Prop A's sick leave benefit.
+• HB567 to eliminate Prop A's sick leave benefit.
 The League supported Prop A for healthy families and it was supported by 57 percent of voters in November.
-Senators filibustered HB567 on April 16 but it could come up again.

-- HJR 73 to undermine Missouri voters who passed Amendment 3 in November.
-If approved by both the House and Senate, the governor could put the issue back on the ballot in 2026 or in a special election earlier.
+• HJR 73 to undermine Missouri voters who passed Amendment 3 in November.
+The governor could put the issue back on the ballot in 2026 or in a special election earlier.
 The proposed ballot summary in HJR 73 doesn’t mention banning elective abortions.
-Instead, Missourians would be asked if they want to amend the Missouri constitution to:
+Instead, Missourians will be asked if they want to amend the Missouri constitution to:

 - Ensure women’s safety during abortions;